 Under Article 3 clause 1 of the Corporate Income Tax Act dated 15 February 1992 (the "CIT Act"), the entire income of taxpayers who have their registered office or management in the territory of Poland is subject to tax obligation in Poland, irrespective of where the income is earned (unlimited tax liability).
-According to Article 3 clause 1a of the CIT Act, taxpayer has a management board in Poland, inter alia, when the taxpayer's day-to-day affairs are conducted in Poland in an organized and continuous manner on the basis of, in particular: (1) a contract, decision, court order, or other document governing the establishment or operation of that taxpayer; or (2) powers of attorney granted; or (3) relations within the meaning of Article 11a clause 1 (5) of the CIT Act (related parties within Polish transfer pricing regulations).
+According to Article 3 clause 1a of the CIT Act, taxpayer has a management board in Poland, inter alia, when the taxpayer's day-to-day affairs are conducted in Poland in an organized and continuous manner on the basis of, in particular: (1) a contract, decision, court order, or other document governing the establishment or operation of that taxpayer; or (2) powers of attorney granted; or (3) relations within the meaning of Article 11a clause 1 (5) of the CIT Act.

-The appropriate tax rate is the same as the tax rate applicable to business activity, i.e. generally 19 per cent.
+The appropriate tax rate is the same as the tax rate applicable to business activity, i.e. 19 per cent. (save for a preferential 9 per cent. tax rate which can be applied in general to the revenues other than capital gain by small taxpayers whose revenues obtained in a tax year does not exceed EUR 2 million).

 A Polish tax resident should be subject to income tax on the Covered Bonds (both on any capital gains and on interest/discount) following the same principles as those that apply to any other income earned on business activity within the same source of income (capital profits - zyski kapitalowe).
 Under the CIT Act, income is determined separately for each relevant basket, i.e. revenues from capital gains are separated from revenues from other sources.
 Correspondingly, the tax losses are determined separately for each of these baskets, whereby a tax loss from one basket may not be deducted from the income in another basket.
 Within the same basket, as a rule, tax losses can be deducted for five tax years, in an amount not exceeding 50 per cent. of the loss in any of those years.
-Additionally, a one-off deduction of a loss of up to PLN 5,000,000 is allowed - any tax loss over that amount may be deducted according to the general rules - within a period of five tax years.
+Additionally, a one-off deduction of a loss of up to PLN 5,000,000 is allowed - any tax loss over that amount may be deducted according to the general rules - within a period of five tax years).